mshimizu-kx/docs/docs/interfaces/R/index.md

 R can be called as a server from q, and vice-versa.

-### Q and R working together
+### q and R working together

 Given the complementary characteristics of the two languages, it is important to utilize their respective strengths.
 All the analysis could be done in q; the q language is sufficiently flexible and powerful to replicate any of the pre-built R functions.
 Below are some best practice guidelines, although where the line is drawn between q and R will depend on both the system architecture and the strengths of the data scientists using the system.

 -   Do as much of the analysis as possible in q.
-Q analyzes the data directly from the disk and it is always most efficient to do as much work as possible as close to the data as possible.
-Whenever possible avoid extracting large raw datasets from q.
-When extractions are required, use q to create smaller aggregated datasets
+This is because q analyzes the data directly from the disk and it is always most efficient to do as much work as possible as close to the data as possible.
+Whenever possible, avoid extracting large raw datasets from q and if extractions are required, use q to create smaller aggregated datasets
 -   Do not re-implement tried and tested R routines in q unless they either
-    -   can be written more efficiently in q and are going to be called often
+    *   can be written more efficiently in q and are going to be called often
-    -   require more data than is feasible to ship to the R installation
+    *   require more data than is feasible to ship to the R installation
 -   Use R for data visualization

 There are four ways to interface q with R:

-1.  **R can connect to kdb+ and extract data** – loads a shared library into R, connects to kdb+ via TCP/IP
+1.  **R can connect to kdb+ and extract data (rkdb)** – loads a shared library into R, connects to kdb+ via TCP/IP
-2.  **Embed R inside q and invoke R routines** – loads the R library into q, instantiates R
+2.  **Embed R inside q and invoke R routines (embedR)** – loads the R library into q, instantiates R
-3.  **Q can connect to a remote instance of R** via TCP/IP and invoke R routines remotely
+3.  **q can connect to a remote instance of R** via TCP/IP and invoke R routines remotely
-4.  **Q can load the R maths library** and invoke the R math routines locally
+4.  **q can load the R maths library** and invoke the R math routines locally

-The first and second methods on interfacing between q and R are covered by the Fusion interfaces [rkdb](rkdb.md) and [embedR](embedr.md).
-The remaining methods are not supported or owned by Kx but are desbut are described [here](r-and-q.md), the packages and methods outlined here are kdb-Rmath, RServe and RODBC
+The first and second methods on interfacing between q and R are covered by the Fusion interfaces [rkdb](rkdb.md) and [embedR](embedR.md).
+The remaining methods are not supported or owned by Kx but are described [here](R-and-q.md).
+The packages and methods outlined here are ***kdb-Rmath***, ***RServe*** and ***RODBC***.

 A number of considerations will affect which of the above interfaces are used.
 Considering the potential size of the data, it is probably more likely that the kdb+ installation containing the data will be hosted remotely from the user.
 Points to consider when selecting the integration method are:

 -   if interactive graphing is required, either interface (1) or (2) must be used
 -   interface (2) can only be used if the q and R installations are installed on the same server